-Explore the hub here
+Explore the hub here.

-What is Mums and Babies in Mind?
+About the Mums and Babies in Mind project

-The Mums and Babies in Mind (MABIM) project is based in Blackpool, Haringey, Southend and Gloucestershire.
-We work with local leaders in these areas to improve services for mums with mental health problems during pregnancy and the first year after birth, and their babies.
+The MABIM project was based in Blackpool, Haringey, Southend and Gloucestershire.
+We worked with local leaders in these areas to improve services for mums with mental health problems during pregnancy and the first year after birth, and their babies.